GTG Nord hydrogen grid

 The development of the German wide hydrogen network is being organised in a joint planning process by the transmission system operators in Germany on a private-sector basis.
 You can register your individual requirements using our dedicated form.
 This enables us to include your enquiry in our supply planning.

 You can use our form to describe your project and grid connection request to us.
-Please complete our form using the button below (german).
+Please complete our form using the button below (in German).

 more close Weiterlesen Icon